delta/codecharacter-docs-2022/docs/index.md

 -   **Commits** - This page shows the commit history of map and code which you have saved.

 -   **BattleTV** - Your previous matches and their results.
 You can also watch the replay of the match.
-    - There are two pages - Normal and PvP.
+    - There are three pages - Normal,PvP and Daily Challenge.
 View the matches of each mode separately.

+-   **Tutorials** - This takes you to the Tutorial mode, where you can practice playing the game.

--   **Stats** - Your previous matches and their Statistics, how many coins You've used or how much destruction is done by your code,
-    - all compared with the top player.
+-   **Stats** - Your previous matches and their Statistics, how many coins You've used or how much destruction is done by your code, all compared with the top player.

     On the top, the topbar contains three different icons that take you to different pages.
 These are -

--   **Tutorials** - This takes you to the Tutorial mode, where you caan practice playing the game.

 -   **Daily Challenge** - This icon takes you the daily challenge of the particular day.